About this course

 Please click here to apply for a September 2019 start and to find out when our next audiitons are.

 Contact firstname.lastname@example.org for further information.
 Selected applicants will be invited to auditions in London or wherever Rose Bruford College is holding other auditions around the UK or abroad.

 You will also be required to pay a £25 audition fee for this course.

 A £500 discount is available if the fees are paid in full by 31 July 2019

 2 half bursaries of £3,000 each will be awarded to students on the course, subject to conditions.
 More details about the bursary application process will be sent upon application to the course.

-We will be running free workshops to give you an opportunity to find out more information about the course.
-Please click here for dates and booking details.
+We will be running a free workshop on Saturday 6 July 2019 to give you an opportunity to find out more information about the course.
+Please click here for more details and to register.

 We will advise you about the various options available to you.

 TERM 1: The Actor and Foundation Skills (September to December)